 The garden offers a setting for cross-curricular lessons and the result is a more engaged and motivated classs.
 My favorite lessons involve growing and preparing food.
 We choose vegetables to grow then make signs identifying them.
-Next, we plant vegetables, tend and harvest them.
-This integrates math, reading, health and nature into one lesson.
+Next, we plant vegetables, tend to them, and harvest them.
+This integrates math, reading, health, and nature into one lesson.
 Our favorite part is cooking.
 The students love it.

 -Michelle Ereckson, 3rd grade teacher